 Whistleblowing is where a worker reports a wrongdoing in the public interest to their employer or a relevant organisation.
-This is commonly referred to as ‘blowing the whistle.’

-Last updated: April 2021
+Last updated: 4 April 2023

 - Data protection, equality and diversity

 You should refer to this policy if (all of the following apply):

 - you are a member of the public